 The Quad Fellowship program “empowers exceptional engineering, mathematics, science, and technology graduate students to advance research and innovation with a lens of positive social impact throughout their careers by providing scholarships, immersive and inspiring events, mentorship and career-advancing programming, and cross-cultural exchange opportunities.”
 Read Anagha’s bio here!

 August 2022 – Our first graduate student, Anagha, joins the group!
-Anagha previously completed a Bachelor’s degree in Chemistry from Kannur University and a Master’s degree in Hydrochemistry from the Cochin University of Science and Technology.
+Anagha previously completed a Bachelor’s degree in Chemistry at Kannur University and a Master’s degree in Hydrochemistry at the Cochin University of Science and Technology.

 We have our first field deployment and first group photo (taken by Charlie Woods)!

 June 2022 – Cara attends two conferences: the US Ocean Carbon and Biogeochemistry workshop on best practices for the use of Ocean Observatories Initiative biogeochemical sensor data and the On the Cutting Edge early career faculty workshop organized by the National Association for Geoscience Teachers.
 It was lots of fun to reconnect with old science friends and meet new ones.

 Watch out for the OCB best practices manual to be released later this year!

 Photo by US OCB Community Engagement Manager Mai Maheigan.